The Competition: The SLR

 Next steps 1962 - 1966

-The SL 66 is equipped with a Carl Zeiss Planar 2.8/80 mm lens, T coated, in Bayonet VI mount.
-From 1974 the Carl Zeiss Planar was HFT coated.
+The standard lens of the SL 66 is a Carl Zeiss Planar 2.8/80 mm lens, single coated, in Bayonet VI mount.
+Engravings are close to the front lens until 1973.
+From 1974 the Carl Zeiss Planar bares engravings close the filter mount and was HFT multi-coated.
 In the same year the Rollei factory started offering Planars with HFT coating from their own production under licence from Zeiss.
 More information about lens naming and coating is written on a separate page.

 Rollei made Planar 2.8/80 mm with HFT coating, Bay VI and lens mount fit for ‘open aperture metering’.
 Existing lenses could have the lens mount exchanged for one suitable for ‘open aperture metering’.